Multi-language API documentation¶

 Example¶

-Suppose your POST /users endpoint accepts this request body and
+Suppose your POST /users endpoint accepts this request body and returns this response:

 // Request body